dodolalasoso/Predictive-Customer-Behavior-in-E-commerce-By-Using-Market-Basket-Analysis/README.txt

    - The dataset used is public and available at: https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis
    - Download the dataset manually and extract it.
    - Place all `.csv` files (aisles.csv, departments.csv, order_products__prior.csv, etc.) in a folder named `data/` in the same directory as the notebook.
-   - You may also download the preprocessed dataset, which is "merged_instacart_dataset.csv".

-4. Run the Jupyter Notebooks in order:
+4. Run the Python Code in order:
    - '1_merge_file.py'
    - 2_mba_evaluation.py
    - 2_MBA_Analysis.ipynb